coin100-dao/.github/profile/README.md

     **A:** Yes, on DEXs where liquidity is provided by the treasury and liquidity providers.

 21. **Q:** Will there be a stable price?
-    **A:** The presale has a fixed price, and post-presale pricing is determined by the liquidity pool, aiming for stability through market forces.
+    **A:** The presale has a fixed price, and post-presale pricing is determined by the approved liquidity pools, aiming for stability through market forces.

 22. **Q:** Does C100 pay dividends?
     **A:** Not directly.
 The value accrues by tracking the market cap of the top 100 cryptos.